labex-labs/open-source-labs/rust/rust-book/lab-ch16-02-message-passing/step4.md

 # Creating Multiple Producers by Cloning the Transmitter

 Earlier we mentioned that `mpsc` was an acronym for _multiple producer, single consumer_.
-Let’s put `mpsc` to use and expand the code in Listing 16-10 to create multiple threads that all send values to the same receiver.
+Let's put `mpsc` to use and expand the code in Listing 16-10 to create multiple threads that all send values to the same receiver.
 We can do so by cloning the transmitter, as shown in Listing 16-11.

 Filename: `src/main.rs`